NeoGranular/lanyon/_posts/2016-08-24-martial-god-chapter-01-36.md

 No matter the extent of people’s fanaticism of martial arts, those capable of cultivating Internal Energy and obtain some accomplishments in it were the extreme minority.

 The absolute majority could only learn basic body strengthening techniques and a few superficial battle skills.
-In their opinion, anyone who cultivated Internal Energy was a strong cultivator and was far superior than them.
+In their opinion, anyone who cultivated Internal Energy was a strong cultivator and was far superior.
 At this moment, the two cultivators on the stage not only possessed Internal Energy, even their battle skills appeared out of ordinary.
 Thus, the two men naturally won  a deafening applause from the crowd.

 As the fight continued, He Yiming and He Yixuan were becoming increasingly astonished.
 In their opinion, the strength of these two men didn’t even deserve contempt.
 However, being in such a atmosphere, they couldn’t help but feel their blood boiling, and felt like jumping onto the stage and fight.